-- Stand to the left of the vehicle. - Hold the handlebar with your left hand and push the center stand onto the ground with your right foot. - Put your entire weight on arm 1 of the center stand while pulling the vehicle up at the left grab handle until the center stand folds out all the way.
+- Stand to the left of the vehicle. - Hold the handlebar with your left hand and push the center stand onto the ground with your right foot. - Put your entire weight on arm 1 of the center stand while pulling the vehicle up at the left grab handle. - The center stand is folded out to the stop.